The centrepiece of the website is the country profile. Each profile has six sections:

 - National legislation on use of force (by police and prison officers)

 - Police oversight

 - Downloads (of key instruments and jurisprudence).

 The website is managed by the Institute for International and Comparative Law in Africa (ICLA) and the Centre for Human Rights of the Faculty of Law of the University of Pretoria in South Africa.
 The project manager is Professor Stuart Maslen with Professor Christof Heyns and Dr Thomas Probert.
-We would like to thank the following doctoral students at the University of Pretoria for their research in support of the repositary: Alero Fenemigho, Anne Ireri, Andries Moekoa, Brenda Mwale, Dagnachew B. Wakene, and Daniel Walyemera.
+We would like to thank the following doctoral students at the University of Pretoria for their research in support of the repositary: Alero Fenemigho, Dumisani Gandhi, Anne Ireri, Andries Moekoa, Brenda Mwale, Dagnachew B. Wakene, and Daniel Walyemera.